- WHERE TO STAY

 The Eiffel Tower is perhaps number one on many people's lists of 'must see' attractions in Paris.
-Around 6 million people a year visit, so the queues are legendary.
+Around 7 million people a year visit, so the queues are legendary.

 You can choose to use lifts to the various levels of the Eiffel Tower, or for the hardy you can climb the Eiffel Tower by the stairs.

-The entrances to the Eiffel Tower are at at ground level on each of the Eiffel Tower's four legs.
+The Eiffel Tower is open every day of the year.
+The entrances to the Eiffel Tower are at ground level on each of the Eiffel Tower's four legs.
 The leg at the south corner is the entrance for those wanting to climb the stairs.